nelsonap18/MAGD-150/README.md

 # MAGD-150

 **This is Alexa Nelson's repository for MAGD 150, Spring 2021.**
-_I have included 4 lab assignments to view that I created using p5.js._
+_I have included 4 lab assignments that I created using p5.js._

 #### Lab #3 - Variables, Mouse Position, & Math
 * This lab tracks mouse position as it moves to draw a purple line.